 2. A reception at the Beaney House of Art and Knowledge to present the digital/print content designed by the applicants with participation of interested students from across the University of Kent (5th May, 2017);

 3. Volunteering opportunities for Kent students at Canterbury museums;

 4. A walk of 87 miles on the Via Francigena from Rome to the ancient Roman port town of Terracina (14-21 May, 2017).

-5. A Half-Day Workshop under the title “Value based Management for Heritage Sites” focusing on engaging local populations in heritage (5th May, 2017)
+5. A Half-Day Workshop under the title “Value-based Heritage Management in Canterbury” focusing on engaging local populations in heritage (5th May, 2017)